Author: Albert Fenech

 First-ever television picture transmitted – a Maltese Cross!

-TV inventor John Logie Baird makes resounding international history and uses the Malta/St John’s Brigade medallion for his first workshop transmission Many th...
+TV inventor John Logie Baird makes resounding international history and uses the Malta/St John’s Brigade medallion for his first workshop transmission Many thanks...
 Read more.

 Coastal, Further Afield